-In accordance with the introduction of a new model of school-leaving examination15 from the 2010/2011 academic year, the Education Act16 guarantees that pupils of schools and classes taught in the language of a national minority shall be entitled to take a common as well as a profile part of the school-leaving examination either in the Czech language of the relevant national minority, with the exception of the examination of the Czech language and literature.
+In accordance with the introduction of a new model of school-leaving examination15 from the 2010/2011 academic year, the Education Act16 guarantees that pupils of schools and classes taught in the language of a national minority shall be entitled to take a common as well as a profile part of the school-leaving examination either in the Czech language or language of the relevant national minority, with the exception of the examination of the Czech language and literature.

-In addition to laying down the rules for establishing schools providing instruction in national minority languages and for the purpose of supporting the interests of members of national minorities, the Education Act provides for the option where a head teacher with the consent of a founder may specify in the school educational programme the subjects or their parts which may be taught bilingually, both in the Czech language and in the language of the relevant national minority school reports, apprenticeship certificates, and diplomas on completion of education shall be issued bilingually, both in the Czech language and in the language of the relevant national minority.
+In addition to laying down the rules for establishing schools providing instruction in national minority languages and for the purpose of supporting the interests of members of national minorities, the Education Act provides for the option where a head teacher with the consent of a founder may specify in the school educational programme the subjects or their parts which may be taught bilingually, both in the Czech language and in the language of the relevant national minority.
+It also states that in schools with instruction in the language of the relevant national minority school reports, apprenticeship certificates, and diplomas on completion of education shall be issued bilingually, both in the Czech language and in the language of the relevant national minority.